 Tag: Brothers Grimm

-The meaning of a classic story – analysed by Dr Oliver Tearle ‘Little Red Riding Hood’ was, Charles Dickens said, his first love.
-It is one of the most universally known fairy tales: if you were to ask 100 people to name a fairy tale, ‘Little Red Riding Hood’ would […]
+By Dr Oliver Tearle (Loughborough University) ‘Little Red Riding Hood’ was, Charles Dickens said, his first love.
+It is one of the most universally known fairy tales: if you were to ask 100 people to name a fairy tale, ‘Little Red Riding Hood’ would be one of the most popular […]

-By Dr Oliver Tearle Blood wishes, talking mirrors, and poisoned fruit: it’s all here in ‘Snow White’, one of the most enduringly popular and recognisable fairy tales in western literature.
+By Dr Oliver Tearle (Loughborough University) Blood wishes, talking mirrors, and poisoned fruit: it’s all here in ‘Snow White’, one of the most enduringly popular and recognisable fairy tales in western literature.
 Yet what is the story of Snow White and the seven dwarfs really about?
-Does it have a moral?
-And […]
+Does it have a […]

-By Dr Oliver Tearle One central feature of the story of ‘Rapunzel’ is well-known: the beautiful blonde woman, imprisoned in a tower, who lets down her long hair for her lover.
+By Dr Oliver Tearle (Loughborough University) One central feature of the story of ‘Rapunzel’ is well-known: the beautiful blonde woman, imprisoned in a tower, who lets down her long hair for her lover.
 But what does the story of ‘Rapunzel’ mean?
-And how does the meaning of the very name ‘Rapunzel’ offer […]
+And how does the meaning of the very name […]